 There will be a number of governmental agencies working under the department such as the Pension Board, Careers Activation Centre, etc.

-The will a range of social benefits for the unemployed tailored to primarily get Ambazonians back to work, help the needy, disable and lift all above the poverty line.
+There will be a range of social benefits for the unemployed tailored to primarily get Ambazonians back to work, help the needy, disabled, and lift all above the poverty line.
 This will be managed by a separate but integrated department.

 Ambazonia’s pension system will have the state-run Pension Service (APS), the Severance Pay System and tax-favored private pension plans.